Permutation-based presentations for Brin's higher-dimensional Thompson groups $nV$: Introduction

 We shall refer to relations of the form~\eqref{rel:conj} as ``conjugacy relations'' and those of the form~\eqref{rel:split} as ``split relations'' in what follows.
 The latter arise due to the self-similar nature of Cantor space: to exchange prefixes $\bm{\alpha}$~and~$\bm{\beta}$ is equivalent to exchanging both the pairs of prefixes obtained by ``splitting'' the $d$th coordinate.
-Note that we use exponential notation for conjugation writing~$g^{h}$ for~$h^{-1}gh$ where $g$~and~$h$ belong to some group.
+Note that we use exponential notation for conjugation writing~$g^{h}$ for~$h^{-1}gh$ where $g$~and~$h$ belong to some group and this is consistent with our use of right actions.